After the Fall

 Awarded 2019 Cambridge Artworks Residency

-To test the functionality of my memory, I learnt the words of China Doll White by heart, the experiment leading me to explore the dynamics of performance, reciting the words with my eyes closed lying on the floor, adopting the body position of the cyclist described.
+To test the functionality of my memory, I learnt the words by heart, in the exhibition reciting the text, China Doll White, with my eyes closed lying on the Ruskin Gallery floor, adopting the body position of the cyclist described.

-Other photography-based artefacts explore stereo photography, book arts, appropriation, the hand-made, porcelain printing, as well as manual digital image manipulation and large format digital printing.
+Photography-based artefacts explore stereo photography, book arts, appropriation, the hand-made, digital printing on porcelain, as well as manual digital image manipulation and large format printing.
 The main work in the show, a bleeding impression of my bandaged head, was fixed to the wall with hundreds of nails, the action of hammering repeating the violence of the accident.

 Broken, knotted rubber bands expose physical signs of damage and repair, of trauma and healing, while at the same time creating cohesion between artefacts in the exhibition.
 The bands also function as a means to reach out to visitors in the space and imagine a world beyond the gallery, exploring new connections and opportunities.